 BY KATE KOENIG

 Welcome to the latest installment of Chord by Chord, a series designed to build your understanding of harmony and the fretboard.
-In a previous lesson I showed you the Cmaj7 chord.
-This time, we’ll build on that chord to learn the C major ninth, often written as Cmaj9.
+At this point we’ve done 30 lessons, covering chords of all types.
+In this lesson we’ll restart that cycle, using an entirely different set of chords, beginning with A major.